codeprimate/searxng_docker/README.md

 The included Python query script (`searxng_search.py`) demonstrates how to use this API programmatically, making it easy to incorporate SearXNG's privacy-respecting search capabilities into your own projects.

+### MCP Server Integration

+**This repository includes a powerful MCP (Model Context Protocol) server** that enables seamless integration with AI development tools like Cursor and Claude.
+The MCP server provides:

+- **AI-Powered Search**: Direct search integration with AI assistants
+- **Web Content Fetching**: Retrieve and parse web content for AI analysis
+- **Intelligent Crawling**: Explore websites and extract relevant information
+- **Privacy-First**: All searches go through your private SearXNG instance
+- **Multiple Interfaces**: Both MCP protocol and REST API endpoints

+The MCP server runs as a separate container and provides three powerful tools:
+- **Search**: Metasearch across multiple engines with category filtering
+- **Fetch**: Retrieve and clean web content from any URL
+- **Crawl**: Explore websites and extract content from related pages

+This makes it easy to give AI assistants access to current, real-time information while maintaining complete privacy and control over your search data.

-Simply clone this repository, configure a few environment variables, and you'll have your own private search engine with full API access running in minutes.
+Simply clone this repository, configure a few environment variables, and you'll have your own private search engine with full API access and AI integration running in minutes.

 ## What's Included

 - **SearXNG**: Main search application
 - **Redis**: Caching for faster searches
 - **Query Script**: Python tool for programmatic searches
+- **MCP Server**: Model Context Protocol server for AI integration

 ## Quick Setup